Reconstruction along a geodesic from sphere data in Finsler geometry and anisotropic elasticity: Introduction

 \subsubsection{Theorems}

 Our main result is the next theorem.
 It states that the sphere data determines the curvature operator and Jacobi fields along any geodesic through the measurement set.
+The proof only makes use of sphere data for spheres with their centers on the geodesic in question.
 The setting is illustrated in figure~\ref{fig:geodesic-and-normals}.

 \begin{theorem} Let $(M_i,F_i)$ for $i=1,2$ be two Finsler manifolds without boundary and $U_i\subset M_i$ open subsets.
 Suppose there is an isometry $\psi\colon U_1\to U_2$ so that up to identification by~$\psi$ the two manifolds have the same sphere data: $SD(U_1,M_1,F_1)=\psi^*SD(U_2,M_2,F_2)$.